openthread/ot-docs/site/en/guides/border-router/external-commissioning/prepare.md

 found in each example's
 [platform folder](https://github.com/openthread/openthread/tree/master/examples/platforms).

+When commissioning a Joiner, it's important to understand the following terms and concepts:

+*   **Joining Device Credential**: You'll need to provide a passphrase to commission a device, for example `J01NU5`.
+This passphrase is separate from the Commissioner Credential you created when forming your Thread network, and has different requirements:

+    *   Must be a string of all uppercase alphanumeric characters (0-9 and A-Y, excluding I, O, Q, and Z for readability), with a length between 6 and 32 characters
+    *   Used to authenticate a device during Thread Commissioning
+    *   Used with a device's EUI64 value to generate a unique QR Code
+    *   Also referred to as Join Passphrase, Joiner Password, or PSKd

+*   **PSKd**: Pre-Shared Key for the Joiner.
+The PSKd is the Joining Device Credential when it's specifically encoded in binary form.

+*   **EUI-64**: 64-bit Extended Unique Identifier, for example
+    `0000b57fffe15d68`.
+This is a Joiner device's factory-assigned IEEE EUI-64, used to generate a QR code and uniquely identify a device.

 Once the Joiner device is ready, obtain its factory-assigned IEEE EUI-64.
 Use the `eui64` command in the OpenThread CLI: